 Where and when I grew up, a Stanley Range was the standard just above an open fire.
 We used to make drop scones directly on cast-iron tops in past times.
 Nowadays, I use an Icelandic griddle pan to achieve similar results.

-This was learned from Mama Murray 1876-1962 who used a 'bastible' on an open fire of red cinders hyped up by a 'fire machine' which would nowadays be termed a muscle-powered air-turbine.
-Her measuring was as traditional as found in the boatman's kitchen's of the old working boats.
-Her 'measure' might be a cup or a mug or a jug or a bowl, depending on the required size of the batch.
+This was learned from Mama Murray (1876-1962) who used a 'bastible' on an open fire of red cinders hyped up by a 'fire machine' which would nowadays be termed a muscle-powered air-turbine.
+Her measuring was as traditional as found in the boatman's galley on the old working canal boats.
+Mama's 'measure' might be a cup or a mug or a jug or a bowl, depending on the required size of the batch.

 Drop scone Method:

-Mix a 'measure' of lightly beaten farmyard eggs with exactly the same 'measure' of full-cream milk (goat's is perfick if you can get it) using a hand-held beater or a large Sheffield dinner fork.
-Gradually fork in a 'measure' of flour, stir and stir and stir to a consistency that pours but only just.
-Spices, seasonings, sweetenings, flavourings and colouring may be added as desired.
+Mix a 'measure' of lightly beaten farmyard eggs with the same 'measure' of full-cream milk (goat's milk is perfect if you can get it) using a a silver dinner fork.
+Gradually fold in a 'measure' of flour, stir and stir and stir to a consistency that pours but only just.
+Spices, seasonings, sweetenings, flavourings and colourings may be added as desired.

-Use a well-seasoned cast-iron griddlepan which never ever been washed in detergent and preferably never washed at all.
+Use a cast-iron griddlepan which has never ever been washed in detergent and preferably never washed at all.
 Pour the mix in dollops from a jug onto the hot surface.
-Turn when the wet shine on top has gone to dull.
-Lift when you see a wisp of steam coming from the scones and serve with honey, marmite, jam, cheese, salsa (but not all together).
+Turn when the shine has gone dull.
+Lift when you see a wisp of steam coming from the scone and store in a warm pan.
+Serve with honey, marmite, jam, cheese, salsa (but not all together).
 Bon appetit.
 Or.
 Go dtéi tú slán.
-Or.
-Don't poison yourself. innit